Australian Single Malt Whisky

 We use freshwater sphagnum peat from Lark Distillery’s own peat bog in the Tasmanian Highlands.
-It is then transported to the distillery and used daily to smoke Australian-sourced barley in our custom kiln, stopping the germination process.
-As it dries, the damp malt absorbs the phenols from the peat smoke, imbuing it with a unique flavour and smell, which is retained throughout the fermentation, distillation, and ageing process.
+It is then transported to the distillery and used daily to smoke Australian-sourced barley in our custom smoker.
+The malt absorbs the phenols from the peat smoke, imbuing it with a unique flavour and smell, which is retained throughout the fermentation, distillation, and ageing process.

-Once dried, the sugars are then extracted from the malt through mashing.
-The dried malt is mixed with hot water in the mash tun and slowly heated while being stirred.
+Once smoked, the sugars are then extracted from the malt through mashing.
+The malt is mixed with hot water in the mash tun and slowly heated while being stirred.
 This process extracts the sugars from the grain in liquid form, known as wort.

 The wort is then cooled and pumped into our 1800L wash still, where yeast is added, and brewing and fermentation begin.
 It is at this point that alcohol is produced.
 The process takes approximately two days, at which point the wash is distilled twice - first in the wash still to separate the alcohol from the water, and second in our 500L Spirit to distill and collect the high alcohol content liquid.
 Our Wash and Spirit still operate seven days a week.

 From here, the ageing process commences, which is perhaps the most famous aspect of making the best single malt whisky.
 A myriad of factors can influence the final product’s impact, taste, smell, and quality – from the type of wood the cask is made of, what it previously held, and how long the whisky was kept sealed to age.
 With the right combination of all these factors, they can make whisky truly special and even drive up its rarity and price.